jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 are very useful for groups of Adventurers who do not have access to a cart or wagon, as they can carry considerable weight without slowing.

-Horse, Riding: This is the standard horse seen under most Adventurers.
+**Horse, Riding**: This is the standard horse seen under most Adventurers.
 A class of horse that ranges in colour, temperament, fur length and even size to a degree, riding horses are easily the most commonly found horses throughout Legend.
 Usable in a variety of tasks that they will do well at, riding horses are decidedly average compared to the rest of their species.

-Horse, War: Large chargers, war horses are cut from physically powerful yet still agile breeds to be used in battle.
+**Horse, War**: Large chargers, war horses are cut from physically powerful yet still agile breeds to be used in battle.
 They are shown from a very early age that they can inflict terrible damage with their thick, iron-shod hooves, and must not shy away from getting cut or bludgeoned - as it will likely happen a great deal when the rider commits them